 3. We receive paper copies of invoices and sort and store them manually

 Okay.
-I understand that paper LITERALLY grows on trees, but does that mean that you can justify cutting down 30 trees a year just for the invoices your company receives? (see this blog post to work out how many trees your company uses a year)
+I understand that paper LITERALLY grows on trees, but does that mean that you can justify cutting down 30 trees a year just for the invoices your company receives?

 Not only does this method waste trees, it also wastes time and space.

 It is a waste of your time if you are opening letters, looking for relevant information, typing that into your system, and filing that page in a giant storage cabinet.

 I know this was once the most effective way to run AP, but times have changed.

 We are living in the age of Alexa, Siri, Cortana, etc. Why haven’t your processes changed when our daily lives have had such a huge impact from technology?

 Fix this by reaching out to your suppliers.
 They will be happy to save their own money by switching to paperless invoicing, and this will massively improve efficiency in your department – so long as you install an electronic archiving solution, so you don’t have to then print all the invoices out…